 - Daytime living areas such as family rooms, kitchen, and rumpus rooms should be north-facing.

 - Avoid orientation and windows to the harsh west sun, especially for living rooms and bedrooms.

 - Locating the garages or carports to the west, east or south can protect the building from summer sun and winter wind.

-- Areas that use water (hot water in particular) should be grouped together to minimise heat loss from pipes, plumbing costs and water wastage.
+- Areas that use water (hot water in particular) should be grouped together to minimize heat loss from pipes, plumbing costs, and water wastage.

-- Air-locks to external doors are essential to reduce the loss of heated air when the external doors are opened.
+- Air locks on external doors are essential to reduce the loss of heated air when the external doors are opened.

 - Allow for cross-ventilation.
-Openable windows and external doors should be located on different sides of the home, with less than 8 metres distance between them to create air flow.
+Openable windows and external doors should be located on different sides of the home, with less than 8 meters of distance between them to create airflow.